 Lieutenant Arthur Longmore test-flew Waterbird at Windermere for the Admiralty, his arrival having been kept a secret, on 20 January 1912. – Westmorland Gazette, 27 January 1912.
-His Report is held at the Fleet Air Arm Museum, Yeovilton.
+His handwritten Report © Trustees of the National Museum of the Royal Navy is held at the Fleet Air Arm Museum, Yeovilton.
+A typed version is here.
 This was the first successful flight in a floatplane by a Royal Navy officer, and his first take-off from water.

 On 1 December 1911, Longmore had become the first person in the United Kingdom to take off from land and alight on water in an aeroplane.
 This flight was achieved by way of a scheme of fitting pneumatic flotation bags, which had been designed for emergency descent to the water, to the undercarriage skids and tail.
 On 10 January 1912, Lieutenant (later Air Commodore) Charles Samson had achieved the first launch from a warship outside of the USA, also using an aeroplane fitted with air bags.

 Longmore was one of the first four officers selected for flying training by the Admiralty and had achieved Royal Aero Club Aviator’s Certificate No. 72.